jump to navigation

 Oracle Ace Award February 23, 2010

-Posted by Tipster in Oracle.
+Posted by Duncan in Oracle.comments closed

 I’ve started off this morning feeling ACE!
 The reason for this great start to the day is that I’ve recently discovered that I’ve been named an Oracle ACE!
 I am very excited and honored to be added to the Oracle ACE community and I’m looking forward to continuing to contribute in the years ahead.